 Monday, January 28 began the pre-trial motions.
 The participants are named in the attached chart of the courtroom, with the accused and counsel on the left and the government team on the right (CCTV showed the room the opposite way, from behind the judge).
-Open sessions were held on Monday, Tuesday and Thursday (morning only).
+Open sessions were held on Monday, Tuesday and Thursday (morning only) special info.
 Special closed sessions were called for when classified information was to be discussed, or when the judge called for an ex parte (pertaining to one party or not requiring the attendance of all parties) session.

 As I had not attended such proceedings before this, I was struck on Monday by the realization that most of the motions (which can be seen on the OMC website) were procedural, and precedents were called up largely from federal law and also from military law.
 That stands to reason as the military commissions court (also referred to as the military court and tribunal) is based on the Military Commissions Act of 2009 (which replaced the Military Commissions Act of 2006) and has no precedents in capital cases, nor many precedents at all.
 (NB: Military commissions law, first established in 2006, is not the same as military law, and normal military courts rarely deal with anything as serious as death penalty cases.)
 So we are dealing with a whole new structure that has to be articulated, and sometimes invented, as it occurs.
 Motions that were to be heard (not all of which were taken up during these sessions) are in an attached document, previously sent by Karen Loftus.
 Not all motions listed were actually heard, and some were named as classified and heard in camera (private session).